A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Introduction

-We consider the case of a multi-armed clinical trial comparing several alternative treatments and where the primary endpoint is measurable in a continuous scale.
-These types of measurements are often available in clinical trials, although much of the methodological literature focus on binary endpoints \citep{rombach2020current} and, in many real applications, continuous endpoints for efficacy tend to be dichotomised \citep{altman2006cost}.
-In early phase drug development, common measurements in continuous scale are represented by biomarkers, which consist in measurable indicators of biological conditions and that are often used as primary endpoints in clinical trials to evaluate the efficacy (or its proxy) of treatments \citep{zhao2015biomarkers}.
+We consider the case of a multi-armed clinical trial comparing several alternative treatments and where the primary endpoint is continuous.
+These types of measurements are often available in clinical trials, although much of the methodological literature focus on binary endpoints and, in many real applications, continuous endpoints for efficacy tend to be dichotomized.
+In early phases, common measurements in continuous scale are represented by biomarkers, which consist in measurable indicators of biological conditions and that are often used to evaluate the activity of treatments \citep{zhao2015biomarkers}.
 While in most applications one targets the highest or the lowest value of the endpoints, in some cases the focus may rather be on an optimal range or a specific target value for the selected biomarker.
 An example is represented by the levels of glucose in the blood measured through the HbA1c biomarker: values of HbA1c much above a given threshold indicate poor glucose control and risk of complications due to hyperglicemia, while values too low can indicate risk of hypoglycemia \citep{kaiafa2021hba1c}.
-In this context, we consider clinical trials with a clinical target $\gamma\in\mathbb{R}$ set by clinicians in advance.
-In the case of targeting the highest (or lowest) value of an endpoint, $\gamma$ can be set to the highest (lowest) value which is clinically attainable.
+In this context, we consider clinical trials with a clinical target $\gamma\in\mathbb{R}$, set by clinicians in advance, where the treatment arm $j^*$ with mean response $\mu_{j^*}$ closest to $\gamma$ is regarded as the true best arm, namely $j^*:=\underset{j=1,\dots,K}{\text{argmin}}\,|\mu_j-\gamma|$ in a $K$-armed trial.
+When the goal is to target the highest (or lowest) value of an endpoint, $\gamma$ can be set to the highest (lowest) value which is clinically attainable.